Post-Newtonian expansion of gravitational energy and angular momentum fluxes: inclined spherical orbits about a Kerr black hole: Spherical orbits in Kerr spacetime

 Inverting these relations, we then obtain the geodesic equations as a decoupled system of first-order ordinary differential equations \cite{Cart68,Schm02,DrasHugh06,Mino03,FujiHiki09}:

 where

 Here, we have introduced the Mino time parameter, $\lambda$, which is defined in terms of proper time, $\tau$, by $d\tau = \Sigma d\lambda$.

 Any timelike geodesic is fully characterized by the conserved quantities $\{\cE,\cLz,\cQ\}$.
-In analogy to Keplerian mechanics, it is convenient to also introduce the alternative parameter set $\{p,e,x\}$, representing the relativistic equivalent of the semi-latus rectum
+Focusing on bound orbits and in analogy to Keplerian mechanics, it is convenient to also introduce the alternative parameter set $\{p,e,x\}$, representing the relativistic equivalent of the semi-latus rectum

 and eccentricity

 along with the inclination parameter